By working with new mediums, formats, and constraints, the program pushes students to create more sophisticated and informed work.

-Ideal candidates have a deep curiosity about how their creative practice functions in their own lives and in the broader culture, should be highly self-motivated, and are willing to invest time and energy to stretch beyond their current comfort zones.
+We look for young creatives with a deep curiosity about how their creative skills can enrich their lives and communities, are highly self-motivated, and are willing to invest time and energy to stretch beyond their current comfort zones.
+Problem Children are excited to work with new mediums, formats, and constraints to create more sophisticated and informed work.

 Students working at the Problem Children workshop